zkotti/fun-in-lockdown/guide.md

 <img align="left" width="40" height="40" src="media/icons/gardening.png">

 ## <a name="gardening"></a> Gardening
-Gardening is a very unique hobbie to relax, feel creative and spend your time.
+Gardening is a very unique hobby to relax, feel creative and spend your time.
 Here are some of the vegetables that you can begin with!

 <img src="media/images/vegetables.jpg" alt="Food around the world" width="500"/>